Social Action Committee is one of the four committees that comprise our Social Justice Alliance. The other committees are:

 - Help us work with other religious organizations to design programs that respond to hate and bring all people together on Long Island.

-- You can help plan our involvement in a microloan program for the developing world.
+- Help plan our involvement in a microloan program for the developing world.

-- You can help plan educational programs on environmental topics like Ethical Eating, Climate Change, Fair Trade, Animal Ethics (contact Stefani Scott).
+- Help plan educational programs on environmental topics like Ethical Eating, Climate Change, Fair Trade, Animal Ethics.

-Note that membership in the Social Justice Committee is fluid.
+Membership in the Social Action Committee is fluid.
 Members come and go based on changing interests and schedules.
-All members of the congregation are welcome to attend Social Justice meetings and participate in Social Justice activities.
+All members of the congregation are welcome to attend Social Action meetings and participate in Social Action activities.

 We have defined three major focus areas: environment, social equality, and peace.
 As we focus on working for positive change in these areas, we will also continue to support those in our community who need direct help to meet the challenges of today.